zerevbrol/any-body-got-a-map/README.md

 # any body got a map? [📍](https://staff.washington.edu/bryantl2)

-A final, exploratory project by L.P.
+A final, exploratory project by noted homosexual L.P.
 Bryant for Ben Lee (LIS598: Computing Cultural Heritage WI25).

 <i>any body got a map?</i> takes the form of a zine, replicating a tried-and-true medium of homosexual communication, viewable as [an online interactive](https://staff.washington.edu/bryantl2) (recommended), and as an accessible, static file.